Frequently Asked Questions

 What is CUNY Alert?

-Since January of 2008, our emergency notification system, CUNY Alert, has been used to notify the University Community of emergencies via text, email, and/or phone messages.
+Since January 2008, our CUNY Alert emergency notification system has been used to notify the University community of emergencies via text, email, and/or phone messages.
 Through an arrangement between CUNY and the New York State Emergency Management Office, CUNY Alert uses the state’s all-hazards alert and notification system, NY-Alert.
-The alerts may be campus specific or University-wide.
+The alerts may be college specific or University-wide.

 Are all CUNY campuses participating in CUNY Alert?